fb pixel

 Several of our students have decided to continue their studies and enter Ph.D. programs in Criminal Justice and Sociology.

-For those looking to gain employment after their M.A., many of the higher-level jobs our graduates are interested in either require the M.A. degree or consider it an asset qualification.
+For those looking to gain employment after their M.A., many of the higher-level jobs our graduates are interested in either require an M.A. degree or consider it an asset qualification.
 In some cases, an M.A. can make the difference in being able to move to higher-level positions within an organization, or to move to a different organization.
 Thus, the M.A. will make you a competitive candidate for many types of employment.

 Our graduates have gone on to positions with the federal government (e.g., Federal Fraud Investigator), provincial government (e.g., Policy Analyst; Researcher), correctional services, and the Winnipeg Police Service.